 - Optional: Add the seitan beef strips to a skillet with 1-2 tsp of cooking oil and sauté over medium heat for about 5 minutes or until heated through.

-- Spread the vegan cheese sauce onto one side of the sandwich.
+- Spread the vegan cheese sauce onto both sides of the toasted hoagie roll.
 Then, layer on the vegan beef and top with the sautéed peppers and onions.
+Add more cheese sauce on top to taste.

 - Close up the sandwich and enjoy!